qizhenkang/myLeetCode/README.md

 Some interesting Problems are listed.
 For searching and reviewing easily, the difficulty, status and addressed time are recorded.

 For example, the first recorded problem is **groupAnagrams**, whose difficulty is **Medium**.
 The time when got _accepted_ is _2021/10/04_.
 In the last column, my own understanding score on the problem are showed.
-If I am fully understanding it, I will change it to ★★★★★.
-Otherwise, ☆☆☆☆☆ will be recorded.

 | Number |         Name         | Difficulty |                  Status[^1]                   |  Time[^2]  | Classification | Mastery[^3] |
 | :----: | :------------------: | :--------: | :-------------------------------------------: | :--------: | :------------: | :---------: |